Harmonised index of consumer prices (HICP) (prc_hicp)

 Commission Implementing Regulation (EU) 2020/1148 lays down the methodological and technical specifications for the HICP and HICP-CT and consolidates and modernises (and repeals) all previous implementing legislation.

-Recommendations on healthcare, telecommunications, the treatment of rents, the treatment of cross-border internet purchases and on administered prices have also been agreed with Member States.
+Recommendations on healthcare, telecommunications, the treatment of rents, the treatment of cross-border internet purchases, administered prices and on bridged overlap have also been agreed with Member States.

-All legislation and recommendations is also applicable to Iceland and Norway (part of the European Economic Area).
+All legislation and recommendations are also applicable to Iceland and Norway (part of the European Economic Area).

-Legislation and recommendations can be found in the HICP section on Eurostat's website.
+Legislation and recommendations on specific topics can be found in the HICP section on Eurostat's website.

 6.2.
 Institutional Mandate - data sharing